 - Heroin street names: Black Tar, Black Pearl, Black, China White, Dope, White Girl, White Horse, Brown Sugar, White Lady, Smack, Snow, Snowball

 Opioid abuse has become a national crisis in the United States.
 Millions of people struggle with opioid addiction, and countless lives have been lost due to the addictive and deadly nature of this class of drugs.
 Knowing the signs of opioid abuse can help you determine if a loved one is struggling with opioid addiction and allow you to provide support and encouragement for him or her to seek treatment.

 - changes in sleep habits

 - poor coordination

 - shallow breathing

 - mood swings

 Signs of abuse and addiction can be physical, psychological, and emotional.
 If you notice changes in a loved one that seem to come out of nowhere, he or she may be struggling with addiction.

 If you or a loved one is struggling with opioid abuse or addiction, seeking treatment is the best decision you can make.
-At Vertava Health Massachusetts, formerly Swift River, we have several opioid addiction treatment options.
+At Vertava Health Massachusetts, formerly Swift River, we have several opioid treatment options.
 Our dedicated medical team provides each patient with a customized program of recovery and our facility offers top-notch amenities and therapy options.

 To learn more about the common opioid street names or to discuss the treatment options, contact a treatment specialist today.